yeojz/otplib/README.md

 // recommended: reset to remove the digest. authenticator.resetOptions();

+// reference test in: ./packages/tests-builds/example.test.js
 ```

 Check the [API Documentation][project-api] for the full list of async functions.

 ### Browser Compatiblity

-`otplib-preset-browser` is a `umd` bundle with some node modules replaced to reduce the browser size.
+`otplib/preset-browser` is a `umd` bundle with some node modules replaced to reduce the browser size.

 The following defaults have been used: